 All the policies available to students offer different levels of cover.
 You may find that one company offers a particular optional cover that you need too.
 Try and estimate as best you can what your possessions are worth.
 Undervalue them and you will not have enough cover to replace them.
 Overestimate their value and you may be paying more than you need in premiums.

 Covers walk in theft, so ideal for shared accommodation where doors may not be locked at all times (front doors and windows do be to be secured though) and the low £10 excess.
-Standard cover includes £5000 of Tenant Liability Cover which is being required by an increasing number of landlords, Liability Insurance, Replacement Locks cover, Personal Money and Credit Cards and College property.
+Standard cover automatically includes £5,000 of Tenant Liability Cover which is being required by an increasing number of landlords, whilst Liability Insurance, Replacement Locks cover, Personal Money and Credit Cards and College property can be added to the standard cover.

 Walk in theft covered, as is Liability Insurance and Tenants Liability Cover of £2,500, which covers students liability to landlord if property in the accommodation is damaged.
 Standard excess is £25.